FrankHJCuypers/gaai/README.md

 ![Device Entry Empty](docs/images/DeviceEntryCorrectSNPN.png)

-Make sure that you are close to the *Nexxtender Home* and that no other device is connected with it over BLE.
+Make sure that you are close to the *Nexxtender* device and that no other device is connected with it over BLE.
 Tap the *Scan Device* button.
 Scanning will start and the button will now show *Cancel Scanning* allowing you to cancel the scan if it takes to long.

 ![Device Entry Empty](docs/images/DeviceEntryScanning.png)

 If you entered the correct PN and SN,
-*Gaai* should find the *Nexxtender Home* in less then a few seconds and show the following screen.
+*Gaai* should find the *Nexxtender* in less then a few seconds and show the following screen.

 ![Device Entry Empty](docs/images/DeviceEntryFound.png)

 Gaai shows a card with the details of the found device.

++ At the top is the type of the Nexxtender Charger: HOME or MOBILE.
-+ At the top left is the PN.
++ At the middle left is the PN.
-+ At the top right is the SN.
++ At the middle right is the SN.
 + At the bottom left is the MAC.
 + At the bottom right is the Service Data used to find the BLE device based on its advertisement packet.